GLeedle/riffcatcher_old/recording-code/README.md

 # Simple Recorder.js demo

+# This is the original code that was used to make recording possible inside of my code.
+## all credit goes to the following developer.

 A simple HTML5/JS demo that uses [Recorder.js](https://github.com/mattdiamond/Recorderjs) to record audio as wav and pause/resume the recording process.

 Update: I've added the ability to upload/POST the file using a plain `XMLHttpRequest`.
 I've seen many demos using `$.ajax()` but you need jQuery for that.